 - Personal Protective Equipment (PPE): Guiding the proper selection and use of PPE to protect employees from potential workplace hazards.

-- Emergency Action Plan (EAP): Developing and implementing emergency procedures to be followed in case of fire, medical emergencies, or other unforeseen events.
+- Emergency Action Plan (EAP): Develop and implement emergency procedures for fires, medical emergencies, and other unforeseen events.

 - Infection Control: Establishing practices to prevent the spread of infections in healthcare settings, including dental offices.